 As much as you may want to sign contracts with new clients, you can’t get that far if they’re not even finding you online.
 Visibility is a crucial element that you will need to improve if you want to catch the eye of a potential lead and start making more money.

 Always make sure to distribute your profile and the content you produce as a writer (i.e., with personal blog articles, thoughts, projects, among others) on reputable websites.
-And don’t pay excessive attention to what your friends and family will think or say about you when they see your online life – this is one of the biggest obstacles people have.
+And don’t pay too attention to what your friends and family think or say about what you share – this is one of the biggest obstacles people have.
 Just do what you need to and don’t give a darn!

 10. You’re Making Bad Decisions with the Money You Make

-Still, all of this freedom and comfort can lead you to make bad choices with the money you’re making.
+All the freedom and comfort of the freelancer lifestyle can lead you to make bad money choices.
 You may find that you have more leisure time.
 You also don’t have to spend money on fuel or public transportation as much as you used to.
 Now, you get to enjoy more time at home, eating, drinking or just having fun.
 Because of this, you can easily get sloppy with your earnings and commit one of the biggest mistakes freelance writers make: forgetting that you have to save.

-Whatever you’re earning and wherever it’s being deposited, make sure to keep your savings healthy and to pay your bills on time.
-Forbes posted a useful guide on making the most of your earnings and savings as a freelancer, and most of the tips you’ll read will help you to reconsider those unnecessary expenses that can ruin you in the long run.
+Whatever you’re earning and wherever it’s ending up, make sure to keep your savings healthy and to pay your bills on time.
+Blogging Wizard posted a useful guide on how to manage your money as a freelancer, with some tools at the end which will allow you to step away from the calculators and spreadsheets.

-You may be starting to question whether you’ve already made one or two of the behaviours that you’ve carried into your freelance career this far.
+You may be starting to question whether you’ve already made one or two of the mistakes freelance writers make in your career this far.
 Often, we are our own obstacles.
-Taking a step back and reevaluating how we deal with clients, deliver content, and value ourselves can only be a good thing.
+Taking a step back and re-evaluating how we deal with clients, deliver content, and value ourselves can only be a good thing.

 Remember, we have to learn from our mistakes in order to become better at what we do.